jproney/MemoryCartography/README.md

-# Final Project on Memory Cartography
+# Code from the Paper "Identifying Valuable Pointer in Heap Data" from WOOT 2021

 This repository contains tools for performing memory cartography attacks and discovering pointers to data sections inside unstructured heap data.

+Tested and working with the following environment(s):

+* Python 3.8.5
+* GDB 9.2
+* Ubuntu 20.04, Ubuntu 18.04, Ubuntu 12.04

+Python Dependencies:

+* numpy
+* selenium (for simulating realistic web server traffic, not required for memory analysis)

-Steps to reproduce results from the paper.
+Steps to reproduce results from the paper:

 1. Vim

-To reproduce the results of the paper on the Vim text editor, run:
+To reproduce the results of the paper on the Vim text editor (tested on Vim 8.1.2269), run:

 python harvest_heap_data.py 'gnome-terminal -- vim' --pgrepattach vim --num_repeats 10 --pgrepkill vim --outdir vim_heap_analysis